core-wg/oscore/draft-ietf-core-object-security.md

 * Proxy-Uri/Proxy-Scheme/Uri-Host/Uri-Port.
 With OSCORE, the Proxy-Uri option does not contain the Uri-Path/Uri-Query parts of the URI.
 Proxy-Uri/Proxy-Scheme/Uri-Host/Uri-Port cannot be integrity protected since they are allowed to be changed by a forward proxy.
 Depending on content, the Uri-Host may either reveal information equivalent to that of the IP address or more privacy-sensitive information, which is discouraged in {{proxy-uri}}.

 * Observe.
 The Outer Observe option is intended for an OSCORE-unaware proxy to support forwarding of Observe messages, whereas the Inner Observe allows the receiving endpoint to verify the intent of the sending endpoint.
 Removing the Outer option of a registration request turns it into a normal request, which is legitimate Observe behavior for proxies and servers but the client cannot tell what party removed the option.
+An attacker putting back the Outer Observe 0 removed by the proxy will cause notifications unwanted by the intermediary.
 Removing the Outer option of a cancellation request is ignored by the server.
-Removing the Outer option in the response may lead to notifications not being forwarded or cause a denial of service.
+Removing the Outer option in the response may lead to notifications not being forwarded or cause a denial-of-service.
 Since the Partial IV provides absolute ordering of notifications it is not possible for an intermediary to spoof reordering (see {{observe}}).
 The size and distributions of notifications over time may reveal information about the content or nature of the notifications.
 A replay of a registration request may cancel a registration or trigger the server to resend a cached notification (see {{observe-registration}}), but an intermediary device should not be able to craft a new registration request.

 * Block1/Block2/Size1/Size2.
 The Outer Block options enables fragmentation of OSCORE messages in addition to segmentation performed by the Inner Block options.
 The presence of these options indicates a large message being sent and the message size can be estimated and used for traffic analysis.
-Manipulating these options is a potential denial of service attack, e.g. injection of alleged Block fragments.
+Manipulating these options is a potential denial-of-service attack, e.g. injection of alleged Block fragments.
 The specification of a maximum size of message, MAX_UNFRAGMENTED_SIZE ({{outer-block-options}}), above which messages will be dropped, is intended as one measure to mitigate this kind of attack.

 * No-Response.
 The Outer No-Response option is used to support proxy functionality, specifically to avoid error transmissions from proxies to clients, and to avoid bandwidth reduction to servers by proxies applying congestion control when not receiving responses.
-Modifying or introducing this option is a potential denial of service attack against the proxy operations, but since the option has an Inner value its use can be securely agreed between the endpoints.
+Modifying or introducing this option is a potential denial-of-service attack against the proxy operations, but since the option has an Inner value its use can be securely agreed between the endpoints.
 The presence of this option is not expected to reveal any sensitive information about the message exchange.

 * OSCORE.
 The OSCORE option contains information about the compressed COSE header.
 A change of this field may result in not being able to verify the OSCORE message.

+### CoAP Error Messages

+Injecting/modifying error

+### CoAP over TCP Signaling

+Injecting/modifying signaling

 ### HTTP Message Fields

 In contrast to CoAP, where OSCORE does not protect header fields to enable CoAP-CoAP proxy operations, the use of OSCORE with HTTP is restricted to transporting a protected CoAP message over an HTTP hop.
-Any unprotected HTTP message fields may reveal information about the transport of the OSCORE message and enable various denial of service attacks.
+Any unprotected HTTP message fields may reveal information about the transport of the OSCORE message and enable various denial-of-service attacks.
 It is recommended to additionally use TLS {{RFC5246}} for HTTP hops, which enables encryption and integrity protection of headers, but still leaves some information for traffic analysis.